bhk/build/example.md

 functionality.
 You can follow along typing the commands yourself in the `example` subdirectory of the project.

-We begin with a minimal Makefile:
+We begin with a minimal makefile:

 ```console
 $ cp Makefile1 Makefile